fp-tower/blog/content/2020-01-25-introducing-error-reporting-in-optics.md

 // res16: Either[String, String] = Left(Key bob is missing)
 ```

 Yeah!
 That wasn't too difficult.
-We could stop here but having the error type hardcoded to String is a little bit unsatisfying.
+We could stop here but having the error type hardcoded to String is a bit unsatisfying.
 What if someone wanted to build a DSL to manipulate JSON or YAML ala [JsonPath](https://github.com/circe/circe-optics/blob/956ec1208f45c7e9a7538f56ed99cce97bb5367a/optics/src/test/scala/io/circe/optics/JsonPathSuite.scala#L33)
 from [Circe](https://circe.github.io/circe/).
 In that case, we may want to return a path from the root element as well as
 an error message.